 When Canisius students aren’t working hard, they take advantage of opportunities to play hard.
-The College is home to the Golden Griffins, with 16 NCAA Division I athletic teams and 29 club and intramural sports.
-There are over 100 student clubs and activities on campus dedicated to everything from academics to performing arts.
-Buffalo is home to professional football and hockey teams, minor league baseball, and a world-champion lacrosse team.
-Just a five-minute walk puts students in Delaware Park, one of Frederick Law Olmstead’s most beautiful parks, where they can bike, play tennis, golf, or rent boats on its scenic Hoyt Lake.
-With shopping, restaurants, theaters, world-renowned art galleries, and live music just a subway ride away, students soon learn why Buffalo is one of the top five college towns of its size.
+The College is home to the Golden Griffins, made up of 20 NCAA Division I athletic teams and 29 club and intramural sports.
+There are over 90 student-run clubs and organizations on campus to get involved in.
+Buffalo is home to professional football and hockey teams, minor league baseball teams, and a world-champion lacrosse team.
+An easy walk takes students to Delaware Park, one of Frederick Law Olmsted’s most beautiful parks, where students can bike, play tennis and golf, or rent boats on scenic Hoyt Lake.
+With shopping, restaurants, theaters, world-renowned art galleries, and live music just a subway ride away, students understand why Buffalo is one of the best midsized cities for college.

-And when it’s time for rest and relaxation, Canisius offers some of the most comfortable and spacious suites and apartment-style residence halls around.
-Students can choose from a range of meal options from any one of Canisius’s dining halls and campus snack bars, which include Tim Hortons, Subway, and Starbucks.
+Canisius offers comfortable, spacious suites and apartment-style residence halls.
+Students can choose froma range of meal options at the dining halls and campus snack bars, which include Tim Hortons and Starbucks.

 Canisius looks for students who are passionate, motivated, hardworking, and interested in making a difference in the world around them.

 Ranked #8 among “Best Value Schools” in the North | U.S. News & World Report

 Named a “Best Value School” seven years in a row | U.S. News & World Report